Team11348/Team11348.github.io/README.md

 ---

-*This website represents the hard work and dedication of all Team 11348 members, mentors, and volunteers who contribute to making STEM education accessible and exciting for students in our community.*
+*This website is currently deprecated.
+This website represents the hard work and dedication of all Team 11348 members, mentors, and volunteers who contribute to making STEM education accessible and exciting for students in our community.*